 Message: Every two minutes, an American dies from sepsis, according to Sepsis Alliance.
 The first step in preventing death from sepsis is to See it.
-Learn to identify sepsis through its symptoms, including:
+Learn to identify sepsis through its symptoms and seek medical attention for:

 - Shivering, fever, feeling very cold

 - Extreme pain or feeling worse than ever

 - Pale or discolored skin

 - Sleepiness, difficulty waking up, confusion

 - "I feel like I might die"

 - Shortness of breath